Young people and vulnerable adults

 The police can contact an 'appropriate adult' to come to the station to help you and be in the room while the police question you.

-If the police think you need the help of an appropriate adult, they can get you one, even if you don't ask.
+If the police think you need the help of an appropriate adult, they can get you one, even if you do not ask.

 An appropriate adult can help you understand what is happening and communicate with the police.
-They can't give you legal advice so you must use a solicitor too.
+They cannot give you legal advice so you must use a solicitor too.